 Testimonial Of Laurence

-I attended the Future for Heroes course in my final two years of service whilst based at the Infantry Training Centre Catterick.
+I attended the F4H course in my final two years of service whilst based at the Infantry Training Centre Catterick.

-Prior to attending the Future for Heroes Course I had very little knowledge of what the Future for Heroes course entailed.
+Prior to attending the F4H course I had very little knowledge of what the F4H course entailed.
 At the time of attending the course I was having some serious family problems with one of my children and thought I’d give the course a try to see if the course would help me manage my life more effectively and help me manage my personal problems at home.

 On arrival at Brathay I was extremely impressed with the relaxed atmosphere and

-professionalism of all members of the Future For Heroes team.
+professionalism of all members of the F4H team.
 I thought the location was absolutely fantastic and this set the scene for the entire weekend.

 During the initial introductions from everyone attending the course, it was